 Grace- You don’t own me

 The original was a staple in my house.
-The title song of the First Wive Club there’s a scene where all the ladies break out in song and ban together to deliver this song.
+In the title song of the First Wive Club, there’s a scene where all the ladies break out in song and ban together to deliver this song.
 I decided to add the updated version by Grace to this list as I think it’s not as popular.
-The changes haven’t ruined the song for me so do have a listen and get back to me if you love it or hate it.
+The changes haven’t ruined the song for me, so do have a listen and get back to me if you love it or hate it.
 I’d like to know.

 Shad- Keep Shinning

-Shad raps and says“I just can’t talk for women” he speaks about how too few women are represented in hip-hop.
+Shad raps and says,I just can’t talk for r women.” speaks about how too few women are represented in hip-hop.
 Keep Shinning is rousing and eloquently delivered.
-Having a man praise female empowerment is always welcome thank you Shad.
+Having a man praise female empowerment is always welcome.
+Thank you, Shad.

 Blackstar- Brown skin lady

-This rap duo starts off with a intro of how beauty standards have been conditioned.
-This track appreciates and celebrates the beauty of Brown skin women.
-The gorgeousness of women who are smart and copper toned.
-In a world which still discriminates against dark skinned women the this song is refreshing.
+This rap duo starts off with an intro of how beauty standards have been conditioned.
+This track appreciates and celebrates the beauty of brown-skinned women.
+The gorgeousness of women who are smart and copper-toned.
+In a world that still discriminates against dark-skinned women, this song is refreshing.

 Jem-It’s Amazing

-“I know because I’ve been there knocking on the doors with rejection, rejection and you’ll see because if it’s meant be nothing can compare to deserving your dreams” My anthem for now job hunting receiving oodles of rejection.
+“I know because I’ve been there knocking on the doors with rejection, rejection, and you’ll see because if it’s meant to be, nothing can compare to deserving your dreams.”
+My anthem for now is job hunting, receiving oodles of rejection.
 This song is about preserving and achieving your dreams no matter what.
-Not specifically geared at women but hey ladies you are Amazing so that makes it a women anthem.
+Not specifically geared at women, but hey ladies, you are amazing, so that makes it a women anthem.

 Anonamilies-Perfectionsit